SimonDanisch/Matroschka.jl/README.md

 ![](https://erlangenwladimir.files.wordpress.com/2015/05/matrjoschka-3.jpg)

-Basic package to define a recursive rendering API.
+Lightweight package to define a recursive rendering API.
 The general idea is, you have a set of objects, you have a package that can draw objects.
 Now, you'll call render until you find objects that the drawing package can draw.